ilVecc/yumift/README.md

 rosrun yumi_controller dummy_controller.py
 ```

-It will simply reach a pre-defined pose, but its scope is to be a simple example of how to write your own controller
+It will simply reach a pre-defined pose, but its scope is to be a simple example of how to write your own controller.

 ## Notes